warpaltarpers/cse201-project/README.md

 Create a pull request [here](https://github.com/warpaltarpers/cse201-project/pulls) Make sure to set Mike Jones as a reviewer!

+**I've finished my work that I was assigned to.
+What should I do now?**
+Make sure to [update the Trello board](https://trello.com/b/OFmagSiH/team-board), then check the Trello board/talk to the team for updates

 ## Contributing
 Find the contribution document [here](https://github.com/warpaltarpers/cse201-project/blob/master/CONTRIBUTING.md)